Go by Example: Generics

 func main() {

 When invoking generic functions, we can often rely on type inference.
-Note that we don’t have to specify the types for K and V when calling MapKeys - the compiler infers them automatically.
+Note that we don’t have to specify the types for S and E when calling SlicesIndex - the compiler infers them automatically.

 … though we could also specify them explicitly.